Cash Cash

-Cash Cash is an American EDM-Dance Pop group / DJ and production trio from Roseland, New Jersey.
+Cash Cash is an American electronic music DJ and production trio from Roseland, New Jersey.
 The group consists of three DJs / musicians: brothers Jean Paul and Alex Makhlouf and Samuel Frisch.
 They produce, record, mix and master all their music together as a trio.
 The group's highest-charting song to date is their RIAA Platinum-certified single "Take Me Home", which features vocals by Bebe Rexha.
-Throughout their career, they have released a wide range of original songs featuring diverse artists such as, John Rzeznik of the Goo Goo Dolls, Nelly, Wiz Khalifa, P!NK, Lukas Graham, Andy Grammer, Christina Perri, Busta Rhymes, Dashboard Confessional, Julia Michaels, Fitz and the Tantrums, Rozes, B.o.B, lovelytheband, Sofia Reyes, Conor Maynard, among many others.
+Throughout their career, they have released a wide range of original songs featuring diverse artists such as John Rzeznik of the Goo Goo Dolls, Nelly, Wiz Khalifa, P!NK, Lukas Graham, Andy Grammer, Christina Perri, Busta Rhymes, Dashboard Confessional, Julia Michaels, Fitz and the Tantrums, Rozes, B.o.B, lovelytheband, Sofia Reyes, Conor Maynard, among many others.

 Over the years, Cash Cash released music on various record labels.
-They were first discovered in 2008 by Universal Republic Records, where they released their debut full length album.
+They were first discovered in 2008 by Universal Republic Records, where they released their debut full-length album.
 Following their departure from Universal Music in 2010, they released music on various independent labels such as Spinnin' Records and their own label "Cash Cash Music."

-During 2013–2021, they released all of their original music through Big Beat Records and Atlantic Records, a subsidiary of Warner Music Group worldwide.
-On August 26, 2022, Cash Cash announced on their social media platforms that they had parted ways with their longtime record label Big Beat / Atlantic Records and posted a video in the New York Sony Music office signing a new record deal with Ultra Records & Sony Music Entertainment.
+Between 2013 and 2021, they released all of their original music through Big Beat Records and Atlantic Records, a subsidiary of Warner Music Group worldwide.
+On August 26, 2022, Cash Cash announced on their social media platforms that they had parted ways with their longtime record label Big Beat / Atlantic Records and posted a video in the New York Sony Music office signing a new record deal with Ultra Records and Sony Music Entertainment.

 As of 2022, the group has released five full-length albums, an array of EPs and singles, and co-wrote, produced, and featured on Pink's charting single "Can We Pretend."
-Aside from their original music, Cash Cash has provided official remixes for worldwide artists such as Britney Spears, Kelly Clarkson, Katy Perry, Bruno Mars and various others as well as produced and co-wrote Krewella's charting single "Live for the Night."
+Aside from their original music, Cash Cash has provided official remixes for worldwide artists such as Britney Spears, Kelly Clarkson, Katy Perry, Bruno Mars and various others.
+They also produced and co-wrote Krewella's charting single "Live for the Night."
+As of 2026, Cash Cash has played over 1,000 live shows in various countries all over the world.